 Please note that soon a new type of digital certificate will be used to certify that the logo used by BIMI is authentic and belongs to the sender.
 This certificate is called a Verified Mark Certificate (VMC) and it will be soon made obligatory for all BIMI records.

 The BIMI record is in its testing phase and more changes are on the way.
-However, when it comes to exploring the BIMI’s potential for making a change in B2B marketing and open the door to new optimization opportunities?
+However, when it comes to exploring the BIMI’s potential for making a change in outbound marketing strategy and open the door to new optimization opportunities?
 We can say that it’s about time and we will do our best to provide you with updates and the most relevant tips.

 Did you find this blog post useful?
 Want to learn more about inbox optimization?
 Send us a message and tell us what you want to know!